hapi-swagger/hapi-swagger/README.md

 &lt;/section&gt;
 </pre>

+### Mocha test
+The project has a small number integration and unit tests.
+To run the test within the project type the following command.

+    $ mocha --reporter list

+If you are considering sending a pull request please add tests for the functionality you add or change.

 ### Thanks
 I would like to thank [Brandwatch](http://www.brandwatch.com/) who allow me to open this code up as part of the work on this plugin was done during a contract with them.